WTO says EU can slap tariffs on $4 bn in US goods over Boeing aid - RFI

 Geneva (AFP)

-The World Trade Organization authorised Tuesday the EU to impose steep retaliatory tariffs over US aid for Boeing, a year after permitting Washington to sanction Brussels for its support of Airbus.
+The World Trade Organization ruled Tuesday that the European Union could impose tariffs worth $4.0 billion on US imports in retaliation for illegal American aid to plane maker Boeing, a year after the EU was sanctioned for its support of Airbus.

-In the latest development in the 16-year saga between Washington and Brussels over support for their aircraft manufacturers, the EU received the green light to impose $3.99 billion in tariffs on US goods and services.
+The decision was the latest development in a 16-year saga between Washington and Brussels over support for their leading civil aircraft manufacturers.

 The WTO determined that that amount was "commensurate with the degree and nature of the adverse effects determined to exist" from US support for Boeing considered to be in violation of international trade rules, according to the 121-page arbitrator's report.